elfxiong/wiktionary-translations-parser/README.md

     $ python parser.py -z [zimfile]

-- Support for using `.zim` file has only tested for `Python 3.5`.
+- Support for using `.zim` file has only been tested for `Python 3.5`.
 It is probably not working for `Python 2` at this moment.

+Detailed usage:

+    usage: parser.py [-h] [--zim ZIM] [--edition EDITION] optional arguments:
+      -h, --help            show this help message and exit --zim ZIM, -z ZIM     use zim file instead of html --edition EDITION, -e EDITION
+                            explicitly specify the language edition

 ## Common